 The dimensions of these displays vary:

-Circular models have a diameter of approximately 4.7 cm and a depth ranging from 10.9 to 13 cm (see Annex A.5).
+Circular displays have a diameter of approximately 4.7 cm and a depth ranging from 10.9 to 13 cm (see Annex A.5).

-Figure 4.5-1 circular watch
+Figure 4.5-1 circular smartwatch

-For rectangular models have lengths varying from 4 cm to 5.7 cm, widths ranging from 3.4 cm to 4.57 cm, and heights ranging from 1.07 cm to 1.49 cm (see Annex A.5).
+For rectangular displays have lengths varying from 4 cm to 5.7 cm, widths ranging from 3.4 cm to 4.57 cm, and heights ranging from 1.07 cm to 1.49 cm (see Annex A.5).

-Figure 4.5-2 rectangular watch front view
+Figure 4.5-2 rectangular smartwatch front view

-Figure 4.5-3 rectangular watch side view
+Figure 4.5-3 rectangular smartwatch side view

 Furthermore, modern smartwatches are equipped with connectivity, with many modern models offering Bluetooth, Wi-Fi and even cellular connectivity.
 This allows for greater independence from a paired smartphone and enables features like voice calls.